broadinstitute/adapt/README.md

 Note that output sequences are in the same sense as the input sequences.
 Synthesized guide sequences should be reverse complements of the output!
+Likewise, synthesized primer sequences should account for this.

 # Examples